AviatrixSystems/Docs/HowTos/general_glossary.rst

 Router
 ^^^^^^^^^^^^^^^^^^^^^

-A hardware or software device that connects a local network to the Internet.
+A hardware or software device that connects a local network to the internet.
 Routers can combine the functions of hubs, modems, or switches.

 Route/Routing Table
 ^^^^^^^^^^^^^^^^^^^^^